How to promote your open source project

 One area I still have on my list is providing more training.
 With training, I don’t mean a full course.
 Just offer small pieces of help.
 It may be an introduction guide, a Youtube movie, or demo.
 Even while showing tools to many people in the past, you will get new users of the software.
 Real-life training is a great opportunity to demonstrate and get questions in return.

 Another area of training is to provide new users with a quick start with accessible content and instruction movies.
-A great example to create a quick movie is asciicinema.
+A great example to create a quick movie is using Asciinema.
 It shows the user what they have to type in and the related screen output.
 If you have a graphical user interface, then record a small movie and add that to your website.

 Takeaways